Who are the Queen's great-grandchildren and how many does she have?

 Parents:

-Prince William and Kate Middleton, Princess of Wales
+Prince William, Prince of Wales and Princess Catherine, Princess of Wales

 Two years after Prince William and Kate Middleton's wedding, the long-term couple welcomed their first child, Prince George.
-The young royal is not only one of the oldest of the Queen's great-grandchildren, but also set to be the future King following his father Prince William and grandfather Prince Charles.
-It's said that Prince George was told about his huge destiny by Prince William and Kate Middleton a "controlled" way
+The young royal is not only one of the oldest of Queen Elizabeth's great-grandchildren, but also set to be the future King following his father Prince William and grandfather King Charles.
+It's said that Prince George was told about his huge destiny by Prince William and Kate Middleton in a "controlled" way several years ago.

 Queen Elizabeth II, Prince Philip, Duke of Cambridge, Catherine, Duchess of Cambridge, Princess Charlotte of Cambridge, Prince George of Cambridge and Prince William, Duke of Cambridge look on from the balcony during the annual Trooping The Colour